psrc/equity-tracker/data_development/distance/README.md

 You should see (equity_tracker) in the prompt.
 This indicates that the prompt is using all the libraries associated with the virtual environment.
 This environment will need to be activated using this command any time a new prompt is opened.

 ## Elmer Connections
-FIXME!!
-Most Data staff already have the software required installed.
-Python connections to Elmer and ElmerGeo databases require an ODBC driver to connect with SQL.
-To set this up, [download the ODBC Driver 17 here](https://go.microsoft.com/fwlink/?linkid=2200732) and follow the install instructions, selecting all defaults.
+Most Data staff should already have access to work with Elmer databases.
+Check that the ODBC driver is installed on your workspace by searching for it in Windows - it should show up as ODBC Data Sources (64-bit).
+If not, [download the ODBC Driver 17 here](https://go.microsoft.com/fwlink/?linkid=2200732) and follow the install instructions, selecting all defaults.
+If there are problems connecting with Elmer, contact Brice or Chris Peak.

 # Usage
 Configuration settings for the script are controlled by **configuration.toml**.
 The main setting to update here is `analysis_year_list`, which controls the years the tool should update.
 When running this for newly available data, it should be sufficient to create a list of this year only (e.g., [2024]).
 The `output_dir` specifies where results will be available and is set by default to `Y:/Equity Indicators/access`.
 In general, no other settings should need to be changed.